 - Sacrificial Lamb: He is the second one after Droidbait to be abruptly killed off in an unspectacular fashion.

-- We Hardly Knew Ye: He dies in the first episode he appears in, but he retroactively does get some more screentime in a latter episode that is earlier in the timeline.
+- We Hardly Knew Ye: He dies in the first episode he appears in, but he retroactively does get some more screentime in a later episode that serves as a prequel to the first episode that he appears in.

 Fives (CT-27-5555)Fives was the fifth member of the Domino Squad.